Longyn Gorbachevskyy

 army, but he returned to Tluste in 1918 after two independent

 Ukrainian republics were declared.
-Gorbachevskyy moved to
+Horbachevskyy moved to

 Chortkiv and took part in the war in which the Polish army